Short guides to my favorite hikes and hiking areas, mostly in the western US, Canada and Alaska. These guides are

 Grand Staircase - Escalante National Monument

-in Utah offers some of the best canyon and desert hiking in the Southwest, in a region that's still remote enough to offer a taste of exploration.
+in Utah offers amazing canyon and desert hiking in the Southwest, in a region that's still remote enough to offer a taste of exploration.
 My favorite hikes in the Escalante are into Coyote Gulch and the remarkable Paria Canyon / Buckskin Gulch drainage.

 Grand Teton National Park